Jets hold off Jags for second straight win

-It was a rough game for Jacksonville receiver Kevin Elliot.
+It was a rough game for Jacksonville receiver Kevin Elliott.
 While he had three catches for 38 yards, he dropped three passes on the day and committed a crucial penalty late before miscommunicating with Henne on the Jaguars' final offensive play.

 Henne, however, was able to pick up a first two plays later, as he fired a 28- yard strike to Jordan Shipley on 4th-and-15 to keep the drive alive.
-Elliot then hauled in a 7-yard catch on 4th-and-2, but cut his route short two plays later, which resulted in Lankster's game-sealing interception.
+Elliott then hauled in a 7-yard catch on 4th-and-2, but cut his route short two plays later, which resulted in Lankster's game-sealing interception.

 For the second consecutive week, the Jets were unable to do anything offensively in the first half, but used the running game to finally muster points in the third quarter.

 Greene broke the goal line on a 1-yard TD plunge to cap a 9-play, 57-yard march on the Jets' first possession of the period.
 New York ran seven times, didn't face a third down and took its first lead of the game at 7-3.

 Jacksonville converted on just 2-of-16 third downs for the game and went three-and-out on all four of its possessions in the third quarter, with third- down sacks by Muhammed Wilkerson and David Harris on consecutive drives leading to New York scores.